Sitecore/Helix.Docs/helix/principles/file-structure/modules.rst

 Module structure
 ~~~~~~~~~~~~~~~~

-Each module has the following structure, note that not all modules will contain all of the elements:
+Each module has the following structure:

 ::